jgalmeida93/jgalmeida93/README.md

 ---

 Passionate about building scalable and efficient web systems with modern technologies.
-I work daily with stacks like Node.js, Ruby, Vue.js, React, PostgreSQL, Prisma, and AWS.
+I work daily with stacks like Node.js, Ruby, Vue.js, React, PostgreSQL, Prisma and AWS.

 Driven by curiosity, I’m always exploring how software can solve real-world problems with clarity and performance.
 I believe that consistent learning and strong fundamentals make a difference in both code and impact.